Bulk FHIR Exports

 Registering an Export Client

 On your server, you need to register a new “backend service” client.
-You’ll be asked to provide a JWKS (JWK Set) file.
+You’ll be asked to provide some sort of private/public key.
 See below for generating that.
 You’ll also be asked for a client ID or the server may generate a client ID for you.

-A JWKS is just a file with some cryptographic keys, usually holding a public and private version of the same key.
+A JWK Set (JWKS) is just a file with some cryptographic keys, usually holding a public and private version of the same key.
 FHIR servers use it to grant clients access.

 You can generate a JWKS using the RS384 algorithm and a random ID by running the command below.